kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 This is not to hard as they look exactly the same and they are (physically) close.
 Of course there is some overhead with the code, we need to communicate between the nodes but luckily there is a fast connection.
 Again, we will try to write our code such that the communication between the nodes is minimized.
-Soon the entire rack is again working at peak load so we the more racks in and occupy
+Soon the entire rack is again working at peak load.
+Thus we put more racks in and form a partition.

 - the partition.
 As one partition consists of racks all looking the same we just need to make sure that we localize communication again but the rest is simple.